TomasAusinoPalau/intive-challenge-api/readme.md

 Using Random User API (randomuser.me) I have to develop a Master/Detail flow with the following features:
 - At least 50 users provided by the API
-- Users must be provided with small picture, full name, city and country.
+- Users must have small picture, full name, city and country.
-- When you tap on the user on the grid, it shows the detail view with big picture and more details.
+- When you tap on the user on the grid, it shows the detail view with big picture, username and email.

 ## Solving the challenge